skim131/Behavior-Analytic-Starter-Kit/docs/Getting-started--Run-recommendation-processor.md

 Run recommendations processor
 -----------------------------

-Press “Launch recommendation processor” button on behavior analytics platform application output panel to launch [recommendation processor](Developer-Guide--Behavior-Analytics-Platform--Recommendation-Processor.md) on transaction log and get recommendations.
+Press “Launch recommendation processor” button on Behavior Analytics Platform application to launch [recommendation processor](Developer-Guide--Behavior-Analytics-Platform--Recommendation-Processor.md) on transaction log and to get recommendations.
-You can configure recommendation processor default parameters before job start.
+You can configure recommendation processor default parameters before the job starts.

 ![launch recommendation processor][launch_recommendation_processor]

 Following parameters can be configured:
-* URL to recommendation processor job,
+* URL to recommendation processor job
-* HDFS path to transaction log,
+* HDFS path to transaction log
-* S3 bucket and filename for recommendations output on your private S3,
+* S3 bucket and filename for recommendations output on your private S3
-* Minimal support level for PFP algorithm,
+* Minimal support level for PFP algorithm
 * Number of groups for parallel processing
-After job completed recommendations will be automatically put to specified S3.
+After the job has been completed recommendations will be automatically placed to specified S3.

 ![launch recommendation proccessor dialog][launch_recommendation_proccessor_dialog]